The financial crimes which KAPLAN AND KAPLAN defends are most often embezzlement, insurance fraud and banking/identity related financial crimes.

 Insurance fraud cases tend to arise from either casualty losses from the destruction of property or a claimed theft of property.
 These cases often begin with an investigation by an insurance company that then gets reported to the police for follow up.
 This type of case arises most frequently in connection with an arson investigation or criminal charge for arson but we have also seen motor vehicle and personal property theft cases which are charged as insurance fraud.
 When an insurance company suspects fraud, the insurance company will devote tremendous resources into an investigation of the loss.
 One part of the insurance investigation is usually a statement by the insured given under oath to an insurance company paid lawyer so there can be perjury concerns with these cases if the client has given false statements under oath.

-Our approach to defending insurance fraud cases depends entirely on the circumstances of the particular case and whatever statements have been made by the client prior to our engagement.
+Our approach to defending financial crimes cases such as insurance fraud depends entirely on the circumstances of the particular case and whatever statements have been made by the client prior to our engagement.
 Insurance fraud is one area in which it is not uncommon for the defense to be and remain that the client did not do what has been accused which can make it harder to resolve these cases by negotiated agreement.

 Bank Fraud/Identity Theft: